Hostel Essentials Packing List 2026: 35 Must-Have Items

 Disclaimer: This article may contain affiliate links.
 For full information, please see our disclaimer here.

 Staying in a hostel sometime soon?
-This hostel essentials packing list includes all the things needed for any hostel trip—and a few luxury items too!
+This hostel essentials packing list includes all the things needed for any hostel trip — and a few luxury items too!

 Indeed, staying in a hostel is a fantastic way to experience places for less money.
 Not to mention the chance to meet a lot of cool people from around the globe that will ultimately become a part of your journey.

 I’ve stayed in hostels all around Europe, Asia, and Australia (and counting!).
 I’ve slept well in amazing places, and I’ve slept not so well in noisy, poorly-lit, dingy buildings.
 That being said, staying in hostels is one of my favorite ways to explore new destinations.
-(Read how to choose the right hostel here.)

 Here’s my packing list for hostels: necessities I always take along with me, whether I’m staying for a night or a month.
+Check this list, and then check it again — because you don’t want to forget any of the things required for staying in hostels!

-Sleep Mask & Ear Plugs
+Contoured Sleep Mask & Loop Ear Plugs

 Arguably the two most crucial hostel traveling essentials, get a sleep mask and ear plugs if you want to get a good night’s sleep.